GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 spring.cloud.stream.bindings.receiveDedupedMessagesFromDataflow-in-0.group=subscriptionFromDataflow
 ```

+Pub/Sub messages received by your application are automatically acknowledged in this setup.
+Acknowledged messages are no longer be retained in the subscription.

 ### Construct a Pub/Sub message with custom attributes

 Pub/Sub lets you publish messages with custom attributes, which are key value pairs.
 To construct a message with custom attributes in your application, you can specify the attributes as headers.